squarepupil/website-pages/project.md

 * [../watch.js](#watch "save:") This watches the specified files and directories for changes and then implements them.
 * [../README](#readme "save:") This is the readme file.
 Not that useful.
+* [../img.js](#img-reduce "save:|jshint") This converts the images in originals and puts them in img in three different sizes.

 ### Pages